wchliao/multi-task-nas/README.md

  * `--type`: (default: `3`)
    * `1`: Train a NAS agent for task *i* model.
    * `2`: Train a NAS agent for multi-task model using search space without share.
-   * `3`: Train a NAS agent for multi-task model using full search space
+   * `3`: Train a NAS agent for multi-task model using full search space.
  * `--data`: (default: `1`)
    * `1`: CIFAR-100
  * `--task`: Task ID (for type `1`) (default: None)